t6mas/blended-sidebar/README.md

 1. Open Zen Browser **Settings**.
 2. Go to the **Sine mods** section.
 3. Scroll down to the input box under *"or, add your own locally from a GitHub repo."*
-4. Paste the URL of this repository and click add.
+4. Paste the URL of this repository and click **Add**.
-5. Enable **Blended Sidebar** in the Sine settings and restart Zen.
+5. Enable **Blended Sidebar** in the Sine settings and restart Zen Browser.

 ### Method 2: Manual Install
 If the easy install fails, you can add it manually:
 1. Open your Zen Browser profile folder (e.g., `C:\Users\YourUser\AppData\Roaming\zen\Profiles\[your-profile]\chrome\sine-mods\`).
 2. Copy the `blended-sidebar` folder into the `sine-mods` directory.
-3. Open the `mods.json` file located in the `sine-mods` folder and carefully paste the following configuration inside the main object (don't forget the comma if it's not the first item):
+3. Open the `mods.json` file located in the `sine-mods` folder.
+4. Carefully paste the following configuration inside the main object (don't forget to add a comma before it if it's not the first item):

 ```json
 "blended-sidebar": {